katesprin/Projects-R/README.md

 ## Tools and Technologies
 - Jupyter Notebook
-- R
+- R:
   - tidyverse (ggplot2, dplyr)
   - caret
   - xgboost

 ## Notes
 - Data files may be excluded due to size or access restrictions